lelylan/lelylan/CONTRIBUTING.md

 # General Issues

 A good way to contribute to an open source project is to send a detailed report when you encounter an issue.
-We appreciate a well-written, thorough bug report, and will thank you for it in advance for your help
+We appreciate a well-written, thorough bug report, and will thank you for it in advance for your help.

 Check that [our main issue database](https://github.com/lelylan/lelylan/issues) or the issue related to a specific microservice doesn't already include that problem or suggestion before submitting an issue.
 If you find a match, you can use the "subscribe" button to get notified on updates.
 Try to not leave random "+1" or "I have this too" comments (they don't add useful information).
 Instead if you have ways to reproduce the issue or have additional information that may help resolving the issue, please leave a comment.

 Include the steps required to reproduce the problem if possible and applicable.
 This information will help us review and fix the issue faster.
 When sending lengthy log-files, consider posting them as a [gist](https://gist.github.com).
 Don't forget to remove sensitive data from your logfiles before posting (you can replace those parts with "REDACTED").

 When reporting issues try to include the following elements